LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Fall Away Programs in Florence and Shanghai

-LS Core students may choose to study away in the fall semester of their sophomore year at one of two NYU global academic centers: NYU Florence and NYU Shanghai.
-Unique to Liberal Studies, this “Fall Away” academic program allows students to take their required courses at one of NYU’s global academic centers, to maximize their study away opportunities, and to explore new fields through electives in small and supportive class settings.
+LS Core students may choose to study away in the fall semester of their sophomore year at a site offering Liberal Studies core courses: NYU Florence, NYU London, and NYU Shanghai.
+Unique to Liberal Studies, this “Fall Away” academic program allows students to take their required LS Core courses at one of NYU’s global academic centers, to maximize their study away opportunities, and to explore new fields through electives in small and supportive class settings.

 Fall in Florence